 I started working at Shere Surgery in 2010, and feel very fortunate to be based in a location that not only benefits from a lovely collection of GPs, but is also the ideal therapeutic setting with the sounds of trees, birds and the River Tillingbourne audiable from the therapy room.
-Outside of Shere, I supervise other therapists in the Guildford area, provide teaching for the Southampton Clinical Psychology doctorate course and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
+Outside of Shere and online consultations, I supervise other therapists in the Guildford area, provide teaching for the Southampton Clinical Psychology doctorate course and am a Specialist Clinical Psychologist in the NHS in Portsmouth – offering support to those who have suffered a head injury or stroke.
 I very much enjoy the mix that my work at Shere and Portsmouth offer me – if only they could be geographically closer together!

 ‘Chartered Clinical Psychologist’ is a title protected by the British Psychological Society (BPS) and the Health and Care Professions Council (HCPC).
 Qualifying as a Clinical Psychologist requires doctoral-level training and competence in a variety of therapeutic techniques such as CBT, Mindfulness, and standard counselling.
 This enables a Clinical Psychologist to be more flexible in their approach and, although they may choose to work predominantly within particular frameworks (e.g, CBT) other techniques can be utilised if necessary.
 For example, Mindfulness and Acceptance and Commitment Therapy both complement CBT particularly well.
 Furthermore, the work of a Clinical Psychologist has been regularly observed and assessed to ensure that they consistently practise to a doctoral standard.
 It is worth noting that you do not need any qualifications to call yourself a ‘Counsellor’ or ‘Psychotherapist’.
 I only use the Counsellor term on my home page to help ensure visitors are aware that I also offer standard counselling.